14655837/Notebook2REST_project/README.md

 - starting a notebook run,
 - checking the status of a job,
-- listing running jobs,
+- listing jobs,
+- listing available notebooks,
+- viewing notebook parameter defaults,
-- and getting the S3 location of the output notebook.
+- and downloading the executed output notebook.

 ### Notebook execution